Visual Testing Guide for Better User Experience

-Table of Content
+Table of Contents

 Understanding Visual Testing

 The practice of visually testing software applications makes sure that their user interfaces (UIs) look and work the way they should on a variety of hardware, operating systems, and browsers.
-Big brands always hire top software testing company to make sure they launch an eye-pleasing amazing product in the market.
+Big brands always hire top software testing company to make sure they launch an eye-pleasing, amazing product in the market.
 It places more emphasis on how the program feels and looks to the user than typical functional testing, which is concerned with whether the program functions as intended.

 Importance of Visual Testing